-LaGrange offers the perfect place to spend some quality time with yourself!
-Have a drink at one of the fantastic breweries, hike or bike at gorgeous West Point Lake, admire the arts at one of three art museums, and witness LaGrange history at Hills & Dales Estate.
+LaGrange offers the perfect place to spend some quality time.
+Have a drink at one of the fantastic breweries, hike or bike at gorgeous West Point Lake, admire the arts at one of three art museums and learn about the Callaway family history at Hills & Dales Estate.

-Wild Leap Brew Co., LaGrange’s first brewery, offers incredible craft beers and handcrafted Vodka.
+Wild Leap, LaGrange’s first and largest brewery, offers incredible craft beer and handcrafted Vodka.
 You’ll love the taproom, a beautiful renovation of the former Westbrook Service & Tire Co.
 Find a spot at the bar and befriend a bartender who will help you choose the perfect beer or craft cocktail for your tastes, or order a flight and sample a few!
 Wild Leap’s beers have exploded in distribution and popularity in recent years, and they offer an ever-changing list of ales, IPAs, double IPAs, stouts and more.
-Be sure and take home some cans of your favorite brew!
+Be sure and take home some six packs or crowlers of your favorite brew!

 Beacon Brewing Co. is another brewery you won’t want to miss!
-Established in the Historic Hillside area, Beacon offers inventive brews, delicious eats, and a dose of LaGrange’s rich history.
+Established in the historic Hillside neighborhood, Beacon offers inventive brews, delicious eats and a dose of LaGrange’s rich history.
 Beacon specializes in experimental brews and draws inspiration from traditional Belgian and Bavarian-style beers.
 Each one has a distinct flavor and a name that stems from the historical significance of the area.
 Enjoy your beer (and maybe dinner) on the patio or catch the game one of their TVs!

 West Point Lake offers a beautiful area to enjoy the sights and sounds of nature without venturing too far from town.
 Surrounded by deep forests and rolling fields, the lake extends 35 miles along the Chattahoochee River on the Alabama-Georgia state line.
 The lake offers tons of recreation as well as opportunities to see plenty of wildlife.
 It’s the perfect place to enjoy some quiet alone time in nature!